 When you are not basking in the sun, swimming in pristine waters or exploring villages and historic sites or cruising in Croatia, you may be seeking a chance to immerse yourself in local culture.
 One of our favorite ways to get a taste of local life is through a very important aspect of daily life: food.
-We brought you a guide to Croatian food, now we would like to present a Sailing in Croatia Guide to Wine, as featured in Chasing the Donkey, the popular blog brought to you by the Begonja Family.
+We brought you a guide to Croatian food, now we would like to present a Sailing in Croatia Guide to Wine, as featured in Chasing the Donkey, the popular lobster brought to you by the Begonja Family.
 Check out Chasing the Donkey for stories about life in Croatia, recipes, packing tips and humorous, yet informative, travel guides.

 Croatia – the nation of islands.

 With over 1000 islands and almost 6000 kilometers of stunning coastline and pristine waters, it is no wonder that Croatia has become one of the world’s best sailing destinations.
 As a nation full of history, culture and outstanding cuisine, Croatia is a place for adventurer seekers, romantics, historians, foodies and party lovers.
 It is the perfect destination for experienced and first-time sailors to cruise peacefully on crystal clear and deep blue waters where numerous islands await exploration.

 In recent years, the young nation has been put on the map as a leading wine producer, which is why we’ve created the perfect sailing route for wine enthusiasts.
 Although Croatian wine has been in the spotlight relatively recently, Croatia has a long history of winemaking dating back to 2200 B.C. and has been an essential component of their Mediterranean diet.
 The country produces high quality wine thanks to its rocky soil and plentiful sunny days.
 Due to its varied climate and geography, Croatia is divided into two major wine regions: the continental and maritime, which boast a wide variety of grapes.